kakaemma/MyDairy/README.md

 ------------ | ------------- | -------------
 POST /api/v1/register | Registers a user | All
 POST /api/v1/login |Logs a user in | All
-POST /api/v1/diary |Logs a user in | logged in user
+POST /api/v1/diary |Adds a diary entry | logged in user